benjaminbellamy/podcast-namespace/proposal-docs/social/social.md

   podcast:social (optional | multiple)

-  This element allows to make easy onboarding for listeners on social platforms, especially for activitypub plateforms where podcasters and listeners can be on different instances.
+  This element allows to make easy onboarding for listeners on social platforms, especially for decentralized plateforms (such as Matrix or ActivityPub) where podcasters and listeners can be on different instances.

    - `homeUrl` (required): The platform home URL.
    - `signUpUrl` (required): The platform sign up URL.
-   - `priority` (optional): This platform priority (useful if the podcaster wants to tell which platform should be used)
+   - `priority` (optional): This platform priority (useful if the podcaster wants to tell which platform is prefered, lowest is better)

   Examples:
   - `<podcast:socialSignUp homeUrl="https://twitter.com/" signUpUrl="https://twitter.com/login" priority="1" />`